JAX JIT Compilation

 return self.propagate(edge_index, x)

-# This layer is automatically JIT-compatible
+# This layer is automatically JIT-compatible.
+Build it outside the compiled

 layer = CustomGNNLayer(16, 32, rngs=nnx.Rngs(42))